copernicus-mogley/zkav.club/opportunities/README.md

 # Opportunities

 Work comes in waves.
-When it does, we need people who can step in and carry it through.
+When it does, we’re glad to have people who can step in and carry it through.

 We’re stewarding an archive designed for future creators, historians, and builders to actually use.
 That takes more than recording.
 It takes transcripts, clips, edits, graphics, livestream finesse, and the care work that moves items from the event to the public archive and beyond.